ItalianoFrançaisDeutschEnglish

 5. Results and goals of the process.

-The outcome towards which the process is tending: the gradual replacement of the human community, of man himself and of nature with abstract and disembodied systems.
-Not a deliberate project, but the inherent logic of a movement that is proceeding towards the self-destruction of the species that generated it.
+Outcome towards which the process tends: progressive replacement of the human community, of every relation and activity, down to biological processes (current examples: genetic engineering, prosthetics, automation of bodily and reproductive functions), of man himself and of nature, with abstract systems and technical objects — products not subject to the Promethean shame that drives man to prefer his own creations to his own biological imperfection.
+Not a deliberate project, but the immanent logic of a movement that, if not arrested, proceeds towards the self-destruction of the species that generated it.

 Index Anthology Ludwig Klages, Jean Baudrillard